revblaze/SyntaxKit/Pods/ActionSheetPicker-3.0/README.md

 ## QuickStart

-There are 4 distinct picker view options: `ActionSheetStringPicker`, `ActionSheetDistancePicker`, `ActionSheetDatePicker`, and `ActionSheetCustomPicker`.
+There are 4 distinct picker view options:
+- `ActionSheetStringPicker`,
+- `ActionSheetDistancePicker`
+-  `ActionSheetDatePicker`
+-  `ActionSheetCustomPicker`.

 We'll focus here on how to use the `ActionSheetStringPicker` since it's most likely the one you want to use.

 ### Basic Usage ##

-**For detailed info about customisations, please look  [BASIC USAGE](https://github.com/skywinder/ActionSheetPicker-3.0/blob/master/BASIC-USAGE.md)**
+**For detailed info about customizations, please look  [BASIC USAGE](https://github.com/skywinder/ActionSheetPicker-3.0/blob/master/BASIC-USAGE.md)**

 - Custom buttons view
 - Custom buttons callbacks
 - Action by clicking outside of the picker
 - Background color and blur effect
-- Other customisations
+- Other customizations

 **For detailed examples, please check [Example Projects](#example-projects) in this repo.**